Create or Generate a PDF file in a Console application

 The following steps illustrates creating a simple Hello world PDF document in console application using .NET Framework.

 Step 1: Create a new C# Console Application (.NET Framework) project.
+Console Application creation

-Step 2: Name the project.
+Step 1.1: Name the project.
+Name the application

-Step 3: Install the Syncfusion.Pdf.WinForms NuGet package as reference to your .NET Standard applications from NuGet.org.
+Step 2: Install the Syncfusion.Pdf.WinForms NuGet package as reference to your .NET Standard applications from NuGet.org.
+NET Framework NuGet package

 NOTE

-The Syncfusion.Pdf.WinForms NuGet package is dependent package for Syncfusion Windows Forms GUI controls, so named with suffix “WinForms”.
+The Syncfusion.Pdf.WinForms NuGet package is dependent package for Syncfusion® Windows Forms GUI controls, so named with suffix “WinForms”.
 It has a platform-independent .NET framework (4.0, 4.5, 4.5.1, 4.6) assemblies of the PDF library and doesn’t contain any Windows Forms-related references or code.
 Hence, we recommend this package for the .NET framework Console application.

-Step 4: Include the following namespaces in the Program.cs.
+Step 3: Include the following namespaces in the Program.cs.

 • C#